richardjlyon/richardlyon-210131/content/essays/is-lockdown-pseudoscience.md

 2. If measures are applied, the rate of infection should fall;
 3. If measures are lifted, the rate of infection should rise.

-Since, by the Government's own estimates, lockdowns kill hundreds of thousands of people,[^whatmighthavebeen] if lockdowns didn't do these things, they wouldn't inflict them on us And the phenomenon would have to be so obvious that it hits you between the eyes if you did.
+Since, by the Government's own estimates, lockdowns kill hundreds of thousands of people,[^whatmighthavebeen] if lockdowns didn't do these things, we wouldn't tolerate them.
+And the benefit would have to be so obvious that it hit you between the eyes.

 Science tests its predictions with experiments.
 To test these predictions, we might: take a population of 66 million people; introduce a novel lethal virus; apply and lift restrictions regularly; and look for evidence of a relationship between the date of changing restrictions and the rate of fatal infections.